Carville: Silos for Dairy Barn & Armadillo Research

 Hansen's Disease (HD) has never been easy to study because the bacillus that causes it, Mycobacterium leprae, cannot grow in a lab.
 Finding an animal that could be infected with HD and used for research was always a top priority of the Public Health Service (PHS).

 Mycobacterium leprae thrive in the cooler parts of the human body.
 Armadillos have a relatively low body temperature, and so researchers speculated that armadillos might be useful for HD research.
 In addition, armadillos live long enough, 12 to 15 years, for this slow-acting disease to emerge.

-In 1971, researchers led by Dr W. F. Kirchheimer successfully infected the 9-banded armadillo with Hansen's disease.
+In 1971, researchers led by Dr. W. F. Kirchheimer successfully infected a 9-banded armadillo with Hansen's disease.
 After this breakthrough, Carville researchers established an "armadillo farm" at the site of the old dairy.
 In the 1990's, laboratory research moved to Louisiana State University in Baton Rouge, where it continues at the Veterinary Medicine Department.
-Today the NHDP provides Hansen's disease bacilli to researchers worldwide.
+Today the National Hansen's Disease Program (NHDP) provides HD bacilli to researchers worldwide.
 The old barn has become "The Silo Club," an all-ranks military bar and banquet hall for the Louisiana National Guard.